CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is a Pull Request?

-When you tell the original creator or group that you made changes to their project, and it allows them to give a review or feedback on your changes
+When you tell the original creator or group that you made changes to their repository

 ## Question 12